jannicz/svg-icon-sprite/INTEGRATION.md

 If you use server side rendering, i.e. in combination with Next.js, you'll have to dynamically import `svg-icon-sprite` from node modules.
-Following example shows the integration into the `App.jsx` (root component) using functional component syntax.
+Following example shows the integration into the `_app.jsx` using functional component syntax.

 ```jsx harmony
 const App = props => {